-Starting from this release, thanks to the Mohami team, Commit Policy Plugin is integrated with Power Editor.
+Starting from this release, thanks to the Mohami team, Better Commit Policy is integrated with Power Editor.
 Every commit you make via Power Editor is verified against the commit policy the same exact way like the commits you make in your "real" Git client:

 As a result, you can work super-fast without compromising the quality of your source code, changes, repo structure or history.
 Don't take our words, install and try this free for yourself!

 Learn more about the Power Editor integration.

 We added a "Getting Started" page to the app to help first-time evaluators.
 It can be visited from the hook configuration dialog or via the link at Repository settings → Commit policies.